danforthcenter/plantcv/docs/print_results.md

 * `report_size_marker_area`
 * `watershed`

+Users can also add measurements to the `Outputs` class with the `pcv.outputs.add_measurement` method.

-The `print_results` function will take the measurements stored when running any (or all) of these functions, format, and print an output text file for data analysis.
+The `print_results` function will take the measurements stored when running any (or all) of these functions, format, and print an output .json file for data analysis.

 **plantcv.print_results**(*filename*)